Clastify logo

 The matching velocity addition equation is

-where (u') is the object’s velocity measured in S′ (m s⁻¹), and (u) is the object’s velocity measured in S (m s⁻¹).
-Watch the sign of (v).
-If S′ moves in the negative x-direction, then (v) is negative, and the same formula still works.
+Watch the sign of vv.
+If SS' moves in the negative x-direction, then vv is negative and the same formula still works.

 Why Galilean transformations cannot be the whole story

-Galilean velocity addition works very well for buses, walkways, and laboratory carts.
-For light, it breaks down.
-If ordinary velocity addition applied to a light beam, different inertial observers would measure different speeds for the same light.
-Electromagnetism gives a different result: light in vacuum has one universal speed.
-That is the crack in the Newtonian picture that special relativity repairs.
+Galilean velocity addition works neatly for buses, walkways and laboratory carts.
+Light is the problem.
+If ordinary velocity addition applied to a light beam, different inertial observers would measure different speeds for that same light.
+Electromagnetism does not allow this: light in vacuum has one universal speed.
+That crack in the Newtonian picture is what special relativity repairs.

 The two postulates

-A postulate is an assumption used as the starting point for a theory.
-Einstein’s special relativity starts from two postulates:
+A postulate is an assumption taken as the starting point for a theory.
+Einstein’s special relativity starts with two postulates:

 • The laws of physics are the same in all inertial reference frames.

-• The speed of light in vacuum, (c), is the same for all inertial observers, where (c) is the speed of light in vacuum (m s⁻¹).
+• The speed of light in vacuum, cc, is the same for all inertial observers, where cc is the speed of light in vacuum (m s1^{-1}).

-The second postulate is the one that feels least like everyday mechanics.
-Sound needs a medium, so the motion of the source and the observer relative to the air matters.
-Light needs no material medium in vacuum, and its speed is not worked out by adding the speed of the source to the speed of the wave.
+The second postulate is the one that clashes most with everyday mechanics.
+Sound needs a medium, so the motion of the source and observer relative to the air affects what they measure.
+Light does not need a material medium in vacuum, and its speed is not found by adding the speed of the source to the speed of the wave.
 That is why the Doppler equation for light has a relativistic form, while the school-level Doppler equation for sound depends on motion relative to the medium.

 Lorentz factor

-The shift from Galilean to relativistic transformations is controlled by the Lorentz factor, a dimensionless factor that measures how strongly relativistic effects appear:
+The shift from Galilean to relativistic transformations is controlled by the Lorentz factor, a dimensionless factor that measures how strongly relativistic effects show up:

-where (\gamma) is the Lorentz factor (unitless).
-At ordinary speeds (v \ll c), (\gamma) is very close to 1, so Galilean mechanics returns as an excellent approximation.
-As (v) approaches (c), (\gamma) rises very rapidly; this is one mathematical sign that massive objects cannot be accelerated to the speed of light.
+At ordinary speeds vcv \ll c, γ\gamma is very close to 1, so Galilean mechanics works as an excellent approximation.
+As vv approaches cc, γ\gamma rises very rapidly; mathematically, this is one sign that massive objects cannot be accelerated to the speed of light.

 Image